-The most basic signal element which can be switched by a single crosspoint.
-For example, in RGB video, "Red", "Green", and "Blue" are components; in stereo audio, "Left" and "Right" are components
+The most basic signal element that can be switched by a single crosspoint.
+For example, in RGB video, "Red", "Green", and "Blue" are components; in stereo audio, "Left" and "Right" are components.

-In Matrix Space, components of like type ("Red" or "Left") are usually grouped together into rectangular matrices of crosspoints having contiguous inputs and outputs.
+In Matrix Space, components of like type are usually grouped together into rectangular matrices of crosspoints having contiguous inputs and outputs.
 These matrices are also referred to as components and are grouped together into levels.

-The example below shows a 2x2 RGB video level made up of three components, "RED", "GRN", and "BLU".
+Figure 70 shows a 2x2 RGB video level (VID) consisting of three components (RED, GRN, and BLU).